Lak453/Lak453.github.io/_fragments/Resume.md

 ## EXPERIENCE

 - Michigan State University, East Lansing, Mi

-- Introceduce to Engineering Design,Course Project

--W orking with a Team of 5 members to develop an application by using MIT App Inventor [Jan 2023]
+- Introceduce to Engineering Design,Course Project Working with a Team of 5 members to develop an application by using MIT App Inventor [Jan 2023]

 ## TECHNICAL SKILLS
 - Primary knowledge of Adobe Ps